merenlab/reads-for-assembly/README.md

 contigs, so they can be assembled back (to test assemblers, or genome binning software, or more).

-While doing this you can specify a desired __average coverage__ for each entry, and define an expected __error rate__.
+You can generate reads from a single genome, or simulate a metagenomic mixture using multiple contigs originating from multiple -draft- genomes, you can specify a desired __average coverage__ for each entry, and define an expected __error rate__.

 # An example